33.5mm TRS Output

 The Wireless ME’s transmitter and receiver are already paired out of the box.
 When you turn them both on, you’ll notice the connectivity indicator LED on the RX unit flash amber* briefly before turning to solid amber, indicating that it has paired to the transmitter.

 With both units powered on, simply short-press the power button on the transmitter and receiver to enter pairing mode.
 As long as neither unit is already paired to another device, they will quickly pair and the connectivity indicator LEDs will remain solid.

 Note: Both the transmitter and receiver will automatically power down after three (3) minutes if they aren’t paired.

-* The connectivity LED may be green rather than orange if the ME Mic is switched on.
+* The connectivity LED may be green rather than amber if the ME Mic is switched on.
 See the below section on the ME Mic to learn more.